Highlights of the Program

 • Aligning grid operations, control centers, IT, and field teams across ADMS and DERMS programs

-• Measuring adoption, readiness, and operational value using metrics that extend beyond go-live
+• Tracking adoption, readiness, and operational value using metrics that extend beyond go-live

 Q&A SESSION ON DRIVING GRID MODERNIZATION SUCCESS